ewxrjk/sftpserver/README.md

 Status
 ------

-This server is currently experimental and still under development.
-Don’t trust your critical data to it.
-The code has an extensive and growing test suite (invoke `make check` to run it) but bugs may yet remain.

 The code is written to be secure against malicious clients but not routinely tested against malicious clients (although it has undergone fuzzing).
 In the typical usage